BunnyWay/bunny-libsql-client/README.md

 ```

 ## 📐 Define Your Models
 Your models should use standard C# classes.
 Use attributes to define relationships.
+If no Table attribute is provided, the class name will be used as the table name.

 ```csharp
 [Table("Users")]